 The NIH Toolbox contains two types of measures:

 - Performance-based tests of function (also known as "objective measures").

 - Self-report and proxy measures (primarily for emotion).

 NIH Toolbox is appropriate to use in the general population, in individuals with chronic conditions, and across the lifespan.
 While many measures can assess function from early childhood, others target specific age bands.
 All scores for a given domain are on a common scale and can be used for longitudinal measurement.

 NIH Toolbox iPad App

-The NIH Toolbox measures are available for easy administration using an iPad app (offered in English and Spanish versions).
+The NIH Toolbox measures are available for easy administration using an iPad app (offered in English, Spanish, and Cebuano versions).